Megabit/Blazorise/Documentation/Blazorise.Docs/Pages/Blog/2022-08-29_WhatToExpectInNet7/Index.md

 }
 ```

 Auto-default structs allows your code to be more maintainable.
-Imagine that you add an extra field to the Struct, you will need to change all the places where the Constructor is invoked.
+Imagine that you add an extra field to the struct, you will need to change all the places where the Constructor is invoked.